-The Trustee has evaluated events after the reporting year from the date of the financial statements through to the date the financial statements were available to be issued.
-There were no events after the reporting year identified which require adjustment or disclosure in these financial statements, except for the below.
+The Trustee has evaluated events after the reporting year from the date of the financial statements through to the date the financial statements were approved.
+There were no events after the reporting year identified which require adjustment or disclosure in these financial statements.